*Post also available in: 日本語

 Another key aspect of the Cymerus™ technology is that its use of iPSCs as source tissue allows MSCs to be produced in nearly limitless quantities.
 Therefore, Cynata will not have to spend company resources seeking out new stem cell donors to support its manufacturing demands.

-With the company’s ability to economically manufacture stem cells, Cynata will be well-positioned for dominance within the cell therapy marketplace.
+With the company’s ability to economically manufacture stem cells, Cynata is well-positioned to have a competitve advantage.
 Potentially, this breakthrough could also encourage a new standard of manufacturing efficiency within the stem cell industry.
-For investors interested in Cynata Therapeutics, see this recent interview with Cynata CEO, Dr. Ross Macdonald on Stock News Now (SNN), in which Dr. Macdonald discusses business strategy, market competition, the FDA approval process, and more.
+For investors interested in Cynata Therapeutics, see this interview with Cynata CEO, Dr. Ross Macdonald.